 The next step is to dry everything out as soon as possible.
 This depends on the amount of damage and particular areas affected by the flood.
 It is recommended to open all doors and windows to let the airflow, you can combine that with fans to strengthen air circulation.

 Use dehumidifiers and vacuum cleaners to mechanically remove as much moisture as you can.
-If you can’t obtain good enough equipment or you need an extra pair of hands than professional help is more than welcome, both in terms of the quality of the service and the time needed to get everything done.
+If you can’t obtain good enough equipment or you need the help of professional water damage restoration services, which will provide quality of the service and takes less time to get everything done.